 Many film companies are based in New York, but most of the production happens in Los Angeles.
 With that being said, the city has abundant opportunities for artists, crew members and cinematographers.

 The Big Apple is best known for Broadway shows though.
-These productions are the theatrical performances done in 40 different professional theaters, situated along Theater District and Lincoln Center that offer more than 500 seats.
+These productions are the theatrical performances done in 40 different professional theaters, situated along Theater District and Lincoln Center locations that offer more than 500 seats.
 The history of Broadway started in the year 1880, when the theaters in New York began featuring a new kind of stage act, which later became known as the Broadway musical.

 The Broadway Theater District of New York City is a popular tourist attraction, with Broadway shows earning billions and billions each year.
 According to The Broadway League, Broadway shows sold approximately $1.27 billion worth of tickets in the 2013-2014 season, and had an 11.4% increase from $1.39 billion from the previous season.